 All students who participate in the matriculation process are entitled to the following:

-A. Admission to the College subject to Federal, State of California and Santa Monica College Board of Trustees policies and regulations, and the availability of classes.
+A. Admission to the College is subject to Federal, State of California and Santa Monica College Board of Trustees policies and regulations, and the availability of classes.

-B. Information about the SMC campus and its satellite locations, the enrollment process, the matriculation process, and the Santa Monica College Board of Trustees policies relating to students.
+B. Information about the SMC campus and its satellite locations, the matriculation process, including enrollment and the Santa Monica College Board of Trustees policies relating to students.

-C. Access to a matriculation process that will facilitate participation in all components.
+C. Access to a matriculation process that will facilitate participation in all components:

 D. An English/ESL and/or math assessment instrument approved by the Chancellor's Office of the California Community Colleges.